Actindo-AG/Documentation/Taxes/UserInterface/01b_DecisionMatrix.md

 Value-added tax identification number.
 In this case, the VAT ID refers to the buyer's VAT ID number.
 Click the drop-down list to select the appropriate option.
 The following options are available:

   - **No**
-  Select this option if the end customer is a private individual and, therefore, has no VAT ID number (business-to-customer transaction).
+  Select this option if the customer is a private individual and, therefore, has no VAT ID number (B2C transaction).
   - **Yes**
-  Select this option if the end customer is a company and, therefore, has a VAT ID number (business-to-business transaction).
+  Select this option if the customer is a company and, therefore, has a VAT ID number (B2B transaction).

 - *Country of origin*